Rum and coke jello shot

 piece of cheese

-Dissolve the gelatin in the port.
-Let it sit in the refrigerator.
-Cut the port gel into small cubes, and then cut the cheese into pieces, slightly bigger than the port gel.
+Dissolve the gelatin in the port and let it sit in the refrigerator.
+Cut the port gel into small cubes, then cut the cheese into pieces slightly larger than the port gel.
 Put the gel cubes on top of the cheese.
 It is a delicious after-dinner dessert.
 Try 1/3 port and 2/3 cheese.

 Non-alcoholic snack